A detailed study of animal behavior is important in many studies, from general behavioral neuroscience, to toxicology and pharmacology.

 Get the full picture from one software package

 Video tracking takes the guesswork out of behavioral observations.
-EthoVision XT tracks activity, movement, path shape, angular velocity, and even automatically recognizes some behaviors such as rearing and jumping.
+EthoVision XT tracks activity, movement, path shape, angular velocity, and even automatically recognizes some behaviors such as grooming and jumping.

 All the behaviors